How to Stop Exchange Server from Recreating Meetings?

 Conclusion

-The strategies mentioned here gave readers the exact steps to take at the user and admin level.
+Now you know exactly how to stop Exchange Server from recreating meetings that no longer belong to your schedule.
+The procedures you get here show the steps to take at both the user and the admin level.
 If you apply the tips given here correctly you can easily put an end to the errors.
 Whenever the Exchange server re-creates a meeting that was missing from your calendar.